Nevada-Approved Hunting Course

 What’s Included in an Approved Course

-The Hunter Ed Nevada Course is approved by Nevada Department of Wildlife, the state agency responsible for the administration of the Nevada Hunter Education Certificate.
+The Nevada Hunter Ed Course is approved by the Nevada Department of Wildlife, the agency responsible for the administration of the Hunter Education Certificate.

-To be approved by Nevada Department of Wildlife, a course must teach hunters to become:
+To be approved by the Nevada Department of Wildlife, a course must teach hunters to become:

-- Safe (by following all firearm and hunting safety rules)
+- Safe (by following all hunting safety rules)

 - Responsible (about hunting, wildlife, conservation, and hunting laws)

 - Knowledgeable (by knowing and demonstrating acceptable behavior and attitudes while hunting)

 - Involved (in joining and participating in hunting and conservation organizations)

 Meets IHEA-USA Standards